Forest Stewardship Council: Certifications

+The expenses for successful forest management certification typically are divided into costs for the enhancement of sustainability, audits, and secondary costs (e.g. losses of stumpage revenues).

 Forest management certification

 Forest management certification is a voluntary process for verifying responsible forest practices.
 An FSC-accredited certification body performs a forest inspection at the request of the forest owner or operator.
 Certificate holders are charged an annual fee to renew their accreditation, and continuous compliance is expected.

-The FSC P&C apply to all tropical, temperate and boreal forests and many to plantations and partially replanted forests.
+The FSC P&C apply to all tropical, temperate and boreal forests and many tree plantations and partially replanted forests.
 Though mainly designed for forest management for timber products, they are also largely relevant for non-timber products (e.g. Brazil nuts) and other environmental services such as clean water and air and carbon sequestration.
-Prior to the revision process which ended in February 2012, the FSC P&C were the following (not in priority order):

-The Revised P&C were approved in February 2012; the basic requirements are:
+The Revised P&C were approved in February 2012.
+The basic requirements are: